DeclanChidlow/AutoMod-site/src/docs/commands/configuration/filter.md

 og_description: AutoMod's filter command usage documentation.
 ---

-Allows for messages to be checked against a word list.
+Allows for messages to be checked against a word list and then action to be taken based on infractions.

-## Actions
+## Enable/Disable

-- **Enable** \
 Enables message filtering.

-  Usage: `/filter enable`

-- **Disable** \
-  Disables message filtering.

-  Usage: `/filter disable`
+Usage: `/filter <enable|disable>`

-- **Add** \
+## Add

 Adds a word to the filter list.
-You can alter how strictly it'll be filtered by providing one of three options:
+You can alter how strictly it'll be filtered by providing one of three strictness levels:

+- Soft
-  - Soft - This will only match full words.
+  - This will only match full, exact words.
   - e.g Filtering 'cat' will not trigger on 'cat**s**'.
+- Hard
-  - Hard - This will match even if a word is inside another word.
+  - This will match even if a string is within another word.
   - e.g Filtering 'ass` will trigger on 'cl**ass**ic'.
+- Strict
-  - Strict - This will remove whitespace and try substitutions.
+  - This will remove whitespace and try substitutions.
   - e.g Filtering "sex" will trigger on 's3x' and 'car**s ex**ploded'.
+  - The substitution list is:
+    - 0 : o
+    - 1 : i
+    - 4 : a
+    - 3 : e
+    - 5 : s
+    - 6 : g
+    - 7 : t
+    - 8 : b
+    - 9 : g
+    - @ : a
+    - ^ : a
+    - Д : a
+    - ß : b
+    - ¢ : c
+    - © : c
+    - < : c
+    - € : e
+    - ƒ : f
+    - ท : n
+    - И : n
+    - Ø : o
+    - Я : r
+    - ® : r
+    - $ : s
+    - § : s
+    - † : t
+    - บ : u
+    - พ : w
+    - ₩ : w
+    - × : x
+    - ¥ : y

-  If no strictness is selected, it'll default to hard.
+If no strictness is selected while adding a word, it'll default to hard.

-  Usage: `/filter add (strictness) [word]`
+Usage: `/filter add [strictness] <word>`

-- **Remove** \
+## Remove

 Removes a word from the filter list.

-  Usage: `/filter remove [word]`
+Usage: `/filter remove <word>`

-- **List** \
+## List

 AutoMod will directly message you a list of all the filtered words and their strictness.

 Usage: `/filter list`

-- **Message** \
+## Message

 Lets you set the message that AutoMod will send if a message is caught by the filter.

-  Usage: `/filter message [chosen message]`
+Usage: `/filter message <string>`

-- **Action** \
+## Action

 Lets you configure how AutoMod will react if a message is caught by the filter.
 You can select one of three options:

-  - Log - The message will be logged in the mod action log channel.
+- Log: The message will be logged in the mod action log channel.
-  - Delete - The message will be deleted _and_ logged.
+- Delete: The message will be deleted _and_ logged.
-  - Warn - The message will be deleted, logged, and the user will receive a warn.
+- Warn: The message will be deleted and logged, and the user will receive a warn.

-  Usage: `/filter action [log level]`
+Usage: `/filter action <level>`

-- **Test** \
+## Test

 Lets you check if a message matches the block list.

-  Usage: `/filter test [word]`
+Usage: `/filter test <word>`